Kiortsis & Associates Law Offices Kiortsis & Associates Law OfficesKiortsis & Associates Law Offices

 Top

-Community Trademark is the TM which is protected in all countries of the European Union only with one application for registration with the Office of the European Union in Alicante, Spain (www.oami.europa.eu).
-The application for registration of a Community TM can also be filed in Greece, with the relevant Trademark Department of the Ministry of Development, Competitiveness and Shipping (www.gge.gr).
+European Union Trademark is the TM which is protected in all countries of the Union only with one application for registration with the European Union Intellectual Property Office in Alicante, Spain (www.euipo.europa.eu).

-In spite of the advantage that only one TM application is sufficient for its registration in all countries of the European Union, there is, however, a disadvantage: If an opposition is filed and accepted against the registration of a Community TM even in only one country of the European Union, the TM will not be accepted as a Community one, and it will have to be re-filed as a national one in each country where there was no opposition filed or the opposition was rejected.
+In spite of the advantage that only one TM application is sufficient for its registration in all countries of the European Union, there is, however, a disadvantage: If an opposition is filed and accepted against the registration of a European Union TM even in only one country of the Union, the TM will not be accepted as a European Union one, and it will have to be re-filed as a national one in each country where there was no opposition filed or the opposition was rejected.

 INTERNATIONAL TRADEMARKS